International Seminar of Young Tibetologists: Seminars

 The second International Seminar of Young Tibetologists was convened in Paris in September 2009, by Elijah Ary, Marc-Henri Deroche, Alice Travers and Nicolas Schneider and saw the participation of approximately 50 participants from 15 different countries.
 The proceedings of this conference were published by Revue d'Études Tibétaines.

-The third International Seminar of Young Tibetologists was convened at the Kobe City University of Foreign Studies in Kobe, Japan from September 3 to 7, 2012 by Kazushi Iwao, Seiji Kumagai, Ai Nishida and Meishi Yamamoto.
+The third International Seminar of Young Tibetologists was convened at the Kobe City University of Foreign Studies in Kobe, Japan from 3 to 7 September 2012 by Kazushi Iwao, Seiji Kumagai, Ai Nishida and Meishi Yamamoto.
 60 papers were presented over twenty-two panel sessions and 13 poster presentations.
 The proceedings of the conference were published as volume 51 of the Journal of Research Institute (Kobe City University of Foreign Studies).